Fantasy sports punishments

 After a full season of questionable roster decisions, [Name] has been sentenced to [Punishment].
 The league recognizes this failure as historic, preventable, and honestly kind of impressive.

-Use these pages to build the full punishment ecosystem: chirps, hockey ideas, prank mail, legal questions, and mailable chaos.
+Use these pages for chirps, hockey ideas, prank mail, legal questions, and mailable chaos.

 Fantasy sports punishment FAQ